on3snowysnowman/Frost/README.txt

     SETUP:

         Frost requires two dependencies to be installed on your pc, and available to the compiler.
     These two dependencies are SDL2 (Simple Direct Media Library) and nlohmann::json.
-I recommend using a package manager like pacman in MSYS to install these packages.

-        The first step to the setting up Frost is to install it to your system.
+        The first step to setting up Frost is to install it to your system.
 Frost installs as a statically linked library that your program will link to on compile.
 To specify where Frost should install on your computer, navigate to the "Paths" directory.
 In here, you will find two
     files: